junyang-chin/docker-php-server/README.md

 # DOCKER-PHP-SERVER

-## A simple Docker image to spawn a container with php runtimme and builtin webserver
+## A simple Docker image to spawn a container with php run time and builtin webserver

+## Development
+All source code shall be contained in the `src` folder

 ## Usage
 ```